 Covering roof vents only makes the roof vent more appealing to the animal, now, due to the fact it is now acting as a shelter with heat.
 So, what can we do?
 Do we roll the dice and accept the possibility of an animal finding its' way to the roof vent, choking off air flow to the sewer with a nest?

-Fortunately, plumbing technology has evolved with consideration to the world around us.
-Mechanical vents, such as “E-Cap” will cover the roof vent and double as a vent cover animals are unable to dwell in.
+Fortunately, plumbing technology has evolved, taking the animals in consideration.
+Mechanical vents, such as "E-Cap" will cover the roof vent act as a cover animals can not penetrate.

 Diagnosing and fixing the drainage problem for a sink, shower or bathtub may be a long and difficult process.
 Be safe.
 If fixing the issue is something that is risky or not being understood, contact a drain service company.
 The range of pricing for a company who cares to do the job correctly is within $145.00 - $225.00.
 This depends on material used in piping, age of the house which would help the plumber understand the plumbing code that was used in assembling the plumbing system, access to the plumbing and what is assumed to be creating the blockage.